0xbeary/ens-erc20-pipes-sdk/README.md

 1. Create a an abi file
 2. generate tables
 3. generate a stream

+Then you can:

-4. add other data sources
+4. add other data sources / streams for rich data experiences
 5. create materialised views for real time data

 ### Steps to create indexer